 • Lower travel costs – Compared to out-of-state travel nursing, local travel nursing has significantly lower travel costs, meaning more of your salary can go toward other financial priorities.

-• Exploring work beyond your specialty area – The floating schedules associated with travel nursing might mean you end up working outside your normal nursing specialty.
+• Exploring work beyond your specialty area – The floating schedules associated with local travel nursing might mean you end up working outside your normal nursing specialty.
 This can prove beneficial for people looking to gain experience in other areas of their profession.

 • Increased pay – While the exact pay will fluctuate by region and employer, local travel nursing generally pays significantly more than staff nurse positions.1 If you’re willing to learn quickly, embrace flexibility in nursing, and rise to the challenge of working in a new place, local travel nursing can prove a lucrative and rewarding option.